kaleababayneh/zkvote-midnight/DYNAMIC_CLI_GUIDE.md

 ## ⚡ Auto-Generation

-When you modify your contract (`zkvotrs.compact`), run the auto-generator:
+When you modify your contract (`boiler.compact`), run the auto-generator:

 ```bash
 node scripts/auto-generator.js